bigdevwhale/cachetastic/README.md

 - **setCacheKeyParams(array $cacheKeyParams)**: Set parameter keys to use for cache key generation.
 - **setCustomCacheKey(string $customCacheKey)**: Set a custom cache key to be used instead of generating one.

+By default, the cache duration is set to 60 minutes.

 You can use these methods to further customize your caching experience.

+## Overwriting Cache Keys
+Please note that if two methods are executed in the same class with only array parameters, they will overwrite each other's cache value since only scalar parameters are used for cache key generation.
+In this case, consider using the **setCustomCacheKey** method described above.

 ## Contributing
 We welcome contributions from the open-source community.
 Feel free to submit bug reports, feature requests, or pull requests on our GitHub repository.